apacheignite/documentation/sql/performance-and-debugging-19.md

 1. A DML operation must not trigger the `SELECT` query execution.
 2. The operation has to adjust a single cache entry.

-The following rules has to be followed in order to satisfy the requirements above:
+The following rules have to be followed in order to satisfy the requirements above:
 1. Filter out cache entries with the usage of `_key` and `_val` keywords only.
 2. These arguments have to be used explicitly in a DML statement.
 Cache entries' fields or expressions must not be accessed and executed.
 3. If an `UPDATE` statement is executed, then it has to update the whole cache entry (`_val`) rather than specific fields.